sleighter/ir-blaster-web-server/README.md

 This project aims to provide a portable, web-deployable HTTP interface to these Wifi IR Blasters.

 The Broadlink e-control Android application uses UDP packets to send commands to the IR blaster.
-Since no API documentation is provided by the OEM, acket analysis is employed to determine the format of valid UDP packets.
+Since no API documentation is provided by the OEM, packet analysis is employed to determine the format of valid UDP packets.

+Thankfully @mjg59 has done a great job parsing the packets here: https://github.com/mjg59/python-broadlink/blob/master/protocol.md

 #### Example UDP packet to toggle power on Onkyo Reciever
 ```